dominikj111/Weaver-Desktop/docs/ARCHITECTURE_ROADMAP.md

-# SystemWeaver Architecture Roadmap
+# Weaver Desktop Architecture Roadmap

-This document outlines the architectural components for SystemWeaver.
+This document outlines the architectural components for Weaver Desktop.
 The focus is on **functionality first** - get the current template working, then iterate.

 ---